mistio/localmail/README.rst

 Localmail
 =========

+For local people.

 Localmail is SMTP and IMAP server that writes/reads all messages into a single in-memory mailbox.
 It is designed to be used to speed up running test suites on systems that send email, such as new account sign up emails with confirmation codes.
 It can also be used to test SMTP/IMAP client code.

 Authentication is supported but completely ignored, and all senders and receiver email addresses are treated the same.
-Messages are not persisted, and will be lost on shutdown by default.
+Messages are not persisted by default, and will be lost on shutdown.
 Optionally, you can log messages to disk in mbox format.

+It also supports a simple HTTP interface for reading the mail in the inbox.

 Limitations
  - no SSL support, but coming